Events from Dec 65 to Jan 66

 All this evidence confirms that the Curse props were built in late November or early December 1965.
 But as with every aspect of Dalek history, all is not as it seems.

 Taking into account the above analysis, it would at first appear contradictory to learn that fellow researcher Mark Dando reported Bill Roberts recalling that film Daleks were used in the stage play to save money.
 Since the play had a modest budget, this would indeed have made sense.
-Furthermore, to add to the confusion, the programme notes appear to back up what Bill Roberts said, with a credit to AARU for supplying the Daleks.
 So which version of events is wrong?
 As it turns out, perhaps nether.
 All the evidence actually agrees, once it is interpreted slightly differently.

-If AARU was credited for supplying the expensive Daleks, and Bill Roberts recalls dual use of stage and film props – yet it is a certainty that the Curse props were brand new – then it reveals an enterprising deal must have been struck.
+If Bill Roberts recalls dual use of stage and film props – yet it is a certainty that the Curse props were brand new – then it reveals an enterprising deal must have been struck.

 The storyline of the play was set after the original Dalek serial and therefore the style of prop was intended to exactly match the creatures as they had first appeared, rather than the solar-panelled versions which debuted in The Chase.
 A perhaps surprising concession towards continuity, but it would also mean quicker construction.

 As with all props built since February 1965, the moulds created for the first movie were employed and thus the props had flat-top gunboxes, and misaligned hemispheres.
 As mentioned, unlike the props from the first movie, the prominent seams which were produced in the mould for the shoulders were not sanded down and they can be seen between the gunboxes.